NatureGeorge/naturegeorge.github.io/_posts/2022-07-11-instant-notes.md

 Interestingly, Petti et al. recently proposed another (similar in idea but quite different in implementation) approach to perform multiple sequence alignment<d-cite key="Petti2021"></d-cite>.
 They implemented a smooth and differentiable version of the Smith-Waterman pairwise alignment algorithm via differentiable dynamic programming and designed a method called Smooth Markov Unaligned Random Field (SMURF) that takes as input unaligned sequences and jointly learns the MSA.
 And they proved that such a differentiable alignment module helps improve the structure prediction results over those initial MSAs.

-## AlphaFold2 & RoseTTAFold Downstream Analysis
+## AlphaFold2 and RoseTTAFold Downstream Analysis

 ### New Fold?